-The easiest method for dealing with virii and the like is to use system integrity tools such as tripwire, L5, and Gog&Magog, you will be able to easily find which files have been compromised and restore/replace/update them.
-There are also many Anti-Virus scanners available for Linux (but generally speaking there aren't any Linux virii).
+The easiest method for dealing with viril and the like is to use system integrity tools such as tripwire, L5, and Gog&Magog, you will be able to easily find which files have been compromised and restore/replace/update them.

-Virus Scanners for Linux
+Virus Scanners

 As stated above virii aren't a real concern in the Linux world, however virus scanners that run on Linux can be useful.
-Filtering email / other forms of content at the gateways to your network (everyone has Windows machines) can provide an extra line of defense since the platforms providing the defense against the threat cannot be compromised by that threat (hopefully).
-You may also wish to scan files stored on Linux file servers that are accessed by Windows clients.
-Luckily there are several good anti-virus programs available for Linux.
+Filtering email / other forms of content at the gateways to your network can provide an extra line of strong defense since the platforms providing the defense against the threat cannot be compromised by that threat.